 Lollypop Farm, the Humane Society of Greater Rochester, is an open-admission animal shelter.
-This means that we accept every animal surrendered.
-We will not turn away any pet regardless of age, health issues or injuries, behavioral problems, or aggression.
+This means that we will not turn away any pet based on age, health issues or injuries, behavioral problems, or aggression.
+As an open-admission shelter, we are able to provide shelter and care to animals who would otherwise have no safe refuge.
 Ultimately, we want to prevent the surrender of pets by helping owners with the problems they may be facing, to serve as a refuge when pets are in need, and to send pets available for adoption to loving new homes.

 More Information and Frequently Asked Questions

 In the Greater Rochester community, Lollypop Farm has the largest capacity for animal care and is the only organization to accept stray and unwanted pets of all species.
 And so we view responsible open-admissions as a much-needed service that prevents neglect and unnecessary suffering.
 For every pet who arrives at Lollypop Farm, we keep in mind each animal’s individual needs.
 There is no time limit or predetermined length of stay for any of the animals in our care.
 The vast majority of pets are placed for adoption or transferred to another animal welfare group when a pet’s needs are different than we are able to accommodate.

 If a safe and humane solution can’t be reached, the animal may be humanely euthanized.
 Lollypop Farm will not turn its back on an animal in need, even if that means the most humane option for that animal is to provide a dignified and humane end.
 Pets are always treated with kindness, dignity, and compassion.